 As a starting point, we recommend that all developments try to achieve at least 20% horizontal bike parking.
 This is a bike parking solution that can be used by everybody and doesn’t require users to lift or bear any weight when parking their bikes.
 We recommend at least one recumbent position and a proportion of accessible (1.5m spacing) parking.
-A few of Five At Heart’s horizontal bike parking solutions are the Wishbone, Track and Arc (lower tier).
+A couple of Five At Heart’s horizontal bike parking solutions are the Wishbone and Arc.

 2. Folding Bike Parking

 To meet the needs of mixed-mode share commuters, we recommend 10% folding bike parking as a general rule, which is in line with the London Plan allowance.
 This number will vary depending on the location of the parking relative to major transport hubs and the demographic.
 For example, most commuters in Shoreditch wouldn’t be caught dead on a Brompton.
 Our Flexible Locker is specifically designed to meet the needs of mixed-mode share commuters.